jundalisay/spblist/content/en/research/descartes/passions/article-010.md

 ### 16. How All Members Can Be Moved by the Objects of the Senses and by the Spirits Without the Help of the Soul

-All the changes that occur in the movement of the spirits can cause them to open some pores of the brain more than others; and conversely, when any of these pores is somewhat more or less open than usual, by the action of the nerves that serve the senses, it changes something in the movement of the spirits and causes them to be directed into the muscles that serve to move the body, in the way it is ordinarily moved on the occasion of such an action.
+All the changes that occur in the movement of the spirits can cause them to open some pores of the brain more than others.

+Conversely, when any of these pores is more or less open than usual, by the action of the nerves that serve the senses, it changes something in the movement of the spirits and causes them to be directed into the muscles that serve to move the body, in the way it is ordinarily moved on the occasion of such an action.

+The following actions we do without our will contributing to it:
+- breathe, walk, eat
-So that all the movements we make without our will contributing to it (as it often happens that we breathe, walk, eat, and finally do all the actions we share with animals) depend only on the conformation of our members and the course that the spirits, excited by the heat of the heart, naturally follow in the brain, nerves, and muscles.
+- all the actions we share with animals

+These actions depend only on the conformation of our members and the course that the spirits, excited by the heat of the heart, naturally follow in the brain, nerves, and muscles.

 Just as the movement of a clock is produced solely by the force of its spring and the shape of its wheels.